zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_deploy.md

 ## Options

 ```
-      --adopt-existing-resources   Adopts any pre-existing K8s resources into the Helm charts generated from Zarf manifests.
-ONLY use when you have an existing deployment you want Zarf to takeover.
+      --adopt-existing-resources   Adopts any pre-existing K8s resources into the Helm charts managed by Zarf.
+ONLY use when you have existing deployments you want Zarf to takeover.
       --components string          Comma-separated list of components to install.
 Adding this flag will skip the init prompts for which components to install
       --confirm                    Confirms package deployment without prompting.
 ONLY use with packages you trust.
 Skips prompts to review SBOM, configure variables, select optional components and review potential breaking changes.
   -h, --help                       help for deploy